tomrndom/osf-website/src/pages/index.md

       source technologies enabling everyone to provide infrastructure for others  to build solutions on.

-      OpenInfra Foundation and its 100,000 members from 187 countries exist to ensure each open source component is  built and tested together, collaboratively, with a radical approach to openness we call the  Four
-      Opens: Open Source, Development, Design and Community.
+      OpenInfra Foundation and its 100,000 members from 187 countries exist to ensure each open source component is  built and tested together, collaboratively, with a radical approach to openness we call the  Four Opens: Open Source, Development, Design and Community.

       From Community, where anyone is welcome to contribute; to Design, where diverse ideas are shared  before the coding begins; to Development, when every patch is visible and tested before it lands;  to the Source code itself, which is shared with the world: each is critical to how we deliver  open source.
-    title: 'BUILT BY THE FOUR OPENS, BUILT BY THE COMMUNITY'
+    title: BUILT BY THE FOUR OPENS, BUILT BY THE COMMUNITY
   row2:
     images:
       - image: /img/home/image3.jpg